This BBQ chicken breast in the air fryer is one of the easiest ways to get that barbecue flavor without using a grill.

 Why This Recipe Works

 The biggest thing with BBQ chicken in the air fryer is knowing when to add the sauce.
-BBQ sauce contains sugar, which can get dark much faster than the chicken cooks.
+Many BBQ sauces contain sweeteners and can darken much faster than the chicken cooks.
+Even sugar-free sauces can thicken or get too dark when they stay in the air fryer too long.

-Instead of starting with the sauce, I cook the chicken first and add the BBQ sauce near the end.
-That gives the chicken time to cook through while still getting that sticky barbecue finish.
+I cook the chicken most of the way first, then brush on the BBQ sauce near the end.
+That gives the chicken time to cook through while the sauce turns sticky without burning.

 I also use chicken breasts that are close in size whenever possible.
 They cook more evenly and make it easier to know when dinner is ready.